TABLE OF CONTENTS

 Introduction

-CustomerGauge's Single Sign On (SSO) functionality supports any system/identity provider (IDP) that is compliant with the SAML2.0 protocol.
+CustomerGauge's Single Sign On (SSO) functionality supports any system/identity provider (IdP) that is compliant with the SAML2.0 protocol.
 This includes both Standard and Custom/Company Specific systems.

 Some examples of common standard systems are as follows: